notofonts/noto-docs/src/miniarticles/NotoSansMedefaidrin.md

 # Noto Sans Medefaidrin

-Noto Sans Medefaidrin is a sanserif design intended for general use for the Medefaidrin (Oberi Okaime) script.
+Noto Sans Medefaidrin is a sanserif design for texts in the Medefaidrin (Oberi Okaime) script.

-It contains 97 glyphs and 1 OpenType features, and supports 95 characters from the Unicode blocks: Medefaidrin.
+Noto Sans Medefaidrin has multiple weights, contains 97 glyphs, and supports 95 characters: Medefaidrin.

 ## Supported writing systems